Great to have you here, Rush Limbo and the EIB Network, the distinguished and prestigious Limbo Institute for Advanced Conservative Studies.

 Big day tomorrow on the EIB network, I'm saying to myself.

-She finally motivates out from underneath the covers and gets on the pillow and starts headbutting me.
+She finally motivates out from underneath the covers and gets on the pillow and starts head-butting me.

-And I just ignore her and I'm feeling like I'm just a little cat.
+And I just ignore her, and I'm feeling like I'm just a little cat.

 All I want to do is feed this little cat because she hadn't eaten in a while.

-Finally I fall asleep, and at 4 30 or 5, here come the headbutts again.
+Finally, I fall asleep, and at 4.30 or 5, here come the head-butts again.

-She's not mad, she wants to eat.
+She wants to eat.

 There was no food.

-So finally at 7 30, I got up and this little cat bounded out of the bed and just ran as happily and joyously to her little room where I feed her, leading me all the way.
+So finally, at 7.30, I got up, and this little cat bounded out of the bed and just ran as happily and joyously to her little room where I feed her, leading me all the way.

-And she would just give me the saddest look.
+And she would just the saddest look.

 And I say to myself, again, I'm talking to a cat.

-I got two doors into the bathroom closet complex, and I closed the outer door.
+I got two doors into the bathroom closet complex, and I closed the outer door so she couldn't get in there and make me feel even guiltier because actually what I'm doing is for her own safety and so forth.

-So the uh one of the members of the staff was going to come up and get her at 8 o'clock and put her in a little cat cage and take her to the vet.
+So one of the members of the staff was going to come up and get her at 8 o'clock and put her in a little cat cage and take her to the vet.

-Just just tough just so happy this morning.
+Just so happy this morning.

-Oh, finally I'm gonna get to eat.
+Oh, finally, I'm going to get to eat.

-And she didn't get to eat it, just trying to lead me in there, taking two steps and looking back at me.
+Just trying to lead me in there, taking two steps and looking back at me.

-I I'm letting everybody down.
+I'm letting everybody down.

-I got a guy from Houston named Pete calling me, saying I'm a wimp that I'm ineffectual, I'm not doing enough to lead conservatives out of the wilderness and darkness.
+I got a guy from Houston named Pete calling me, saying I'm a wimp that I'm ineffectual.

 Pete wants to be fed, and I don't have any food for Pete.